-A great place to start for U.S activities is at this address: http://www.ita.doc.gov/td/industry/otea
+A great place to access insights, information and intelligence for U.S industries and economic activities is at the International Trade Administration.

 - What are the current trends?
-Has there been some important developments?
+Have there been some important developments?

 - Who are the industry participants?
 Is the industry made up of a few large players or scattered with small participants?

 - Are there any problems in the industry?
 What are they?